rakudo/rakudo/README.md

 #### Ensure the test suite is installed

-The roast test suit is installed as the t/spec directory under your rakudo directory.
+The roast test suite is installed as the t/spec directory under your rakudo directory.
 If your installed rakudo source directory doesn't have t/spec installed, then you can clone it like this: